 The bad news?
 While cruise ships never sail into a hurricane, they scurry like rabbits to find safe harbor.
 And here’s where cruising during peak hurricane season can get tricky.

-Airports and ports can be closed
+Airports and cruise ports will close

 You’ve received notice from your cruise line that despite the impending possibility of a major storm or hurricane, your ship is still heading out to sea on the scheduled date of departure.
 There’s a slim chance that the ship may not be able to return to the port of embarkation.
 The same port where you’ve parked your car or booked your return flight home.